Understanding Common Law Marriage in Colorado

 Co-Habitation

 Living together is not enough on its own, no matter how long you may have lived together.
 However, co-habitation is an important component of any common law marriage claim.
-Usually, this comes into play when the couple lived together for a long period of time and no longer lives together, or the cohabitation was intermittent.
-In these cases, there is often a dispute as to whether the co-habitation is evidence of common law marriage.
+Usually, this comes into play when the couple lived together for a long period of time and no longer lived together, or the cohabitation was intermittent.
+In these cases, there is often a dispute as to whether the cohabitation is evidence of common law marriage.
 The courts have to draw a line between cohabitating as a couple or just having made room in a drawer for the other party.

 Reputation in the Community